 There’s a lot to know about your period flow, so let’s go!

-If you’ve had more than a few periods, you know what’s normal for you, but you may wonder if your flow is like other people’s.
+If you’ve had more than a few periods, you know what’s normal for you, but you may wonder if your flow is like others.
 Most periods last 3-7 days, but all days aren’t the same.
 It’s normal for your flow to change through your period.
 Typically, there are 1-3 days that are heaviest, then it tends to taper off over the rest of your period, becoming light or “spotty” toward the end.
 It’s also totally normal to have an irregular period - maybe your period starts late, you bleed more heavily than normal, or you missed your period entirely, that can happen.
 Check out this guide on Irregular Periods to learn more.

 First of all, tampon size has nothing to do with vagina size (and there’s no such thing as a “wide-set vagina”)!
 It’s all about absorbency.
 Bigger size tampons are for heavier period flow.
 Smaller size tampons are for lighter flow.
 It matters because the safest way to use tampons is to always use the lowest absorbency that will manage your flow.
 That’s why Tampax Pearl has 5 tampon sizes for your period flow needs: Light, Regular, Super, Super Plus, and Ultra absorbencies.

 With 5 different sizes, you have a lot to choose from, but sometimes you just need an answer!
 Tampon sizes are based on the amount of fluid they absorb.
 Most women use a Regular absorbency.
 If you want to start with the smallest size tampon until you figure it out, try the Light size.
 Tampon leaks in just a few hours?
 Go Up; Tampon uncomfortable to change?
 Go Down.
-Most people find that a regular or higher absorbency tampon, such as a super size tampon is best for them in the beginning of a period, then they switch to a light size toward the end.
+Most of us find that a regular or higher absorbency tampon, such as a super size tampon is best in the beginning of a period, then you may switch to a light size toward the end.
 As you get the hang of it you might find using a multi-pack with several sizes (like this Tampax Pearl Reg/Super multi-pack works best for you and your periods!

 If you’re new to Tampaxing, you definitely want to start with a tampon that will make your first insertion and removal easy.
 As mentioned before, most women use a Regular absorbency tampon.
 If you want to start with the smallest size tampon until you figure it out though, we recommend trying Tampax Pearl Light, it’s slender, easy to insert, and is designed for smooth removal on your lightest days.
 Once you’ve used a tampon a couple of times, you can switch to the tampon size that works best for your flow.
 Tampon size has nothing to do with your experience using tampons or your body size, but it’s all about using the best size that works for your flow.
 Check out this guide for first time tampon users on how to insert a tampon.